 5) Take a cooking lesson –

-My final unique thing to do in Ubud is to take a cooking class!
-I mean what could be better than learning from local Balinese chefs about how to cook famous dishes such as Satays, Nasi Ayam and Lawar… Dishes which you then get to sample I might add .:)
+The final of my unique things to do in Ubud Bali is to take a cooking class!
+I mean what could be better than learning from local Balinese chefs how to cook famous dishes such as Satays, Nasi Ayam and Lawar.
+Dishes which you then get to sample I might add .:)

-In this way, such classes not only allow you to fill your stomach but also provide you with new skills.
-Who knows perhaps you could rustle up Bebek at your next dinner party?
+In this way, such classes not only allow you to fill your stomach, but also provide you with new skills.
+Therefore, cooking classes are the best Ubud activities!
+Who knows, perhaps you could rustle up Bebek at your next dinner party?

 Have any other suggestions of Unique things to do in Ubud?
 I’d love to hear them in the comments below!